 Architecture Overview

-Sentinel follows a simple, hierarchical model:
+Sentinel follows a simple, hierarchical model with three primary layers:

 Store